 5. CIT Bank Term CD Account Review

-Why: CIT Bank‘s Term CD rate is higher than GE Capital Bank’s CD rate at 1.10% APY, but requires a higher minimum deposit of $1,000.
+Why: CIT Bank‘s Term CD rate is offers 2.50% APY for its one-year CD, but requires a higher minimum deposit of $1,000.

 Review: CIT Bank Term CDs come in a variety of terms, from six months to five years.
 Although the minimum deposit is high, this can be advantageous for depositors, as interest compounds daily.
 In addition, customers enjoy no account-opening fees or maintenance charges.
-All of CIT Bank’s CD accounts, save for its six-month option, are also available as IRA CDs.
 With higher minimum balance requirements and higher rates, CIT Bank’s CDs are designed to help depositors increase their savings by a noticeable amount, making the lack of liquidity worth it.
 In addition to the Term CDs, CIT Bank offers other options, like RampUp CDs, which allow you to boost the rate, and Jumbo CDs.

 How to open: As is standard for these online CD accounts, interested depositors can obtain one by visiting CIT Bank’s website and providing the standard documents: a U.S. address, Social Security number, driver’s license or ID, and a check or bank account number to transfer the initial deposit.
 Prospective customers must be 18 years of age or older and a U.S. citizen or resident alien to open an account.